Victor-Matters/Osuwake_Eno_Ibiang_Scandiweb_react_test/README.md

-# Getting Started with Create React App
+# Scandiweb React Test

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+By Osuwake Ibiang for the position of a React Junior Developer.

 ## Available Scripts